exbotanical/brutus/README.md

 ```
 pip3 install -r requirements.txt
 ```
+NOTE: Don't forget to unzip any wordlists or assets in the config folder!

 Brutus functions best when used on a machine running Kali Linux.
 That said, Brutus is relatively cross-compatible on macOS and Linux systems.
 Brutus' modules are wrapped with a custom utility that programatically resolves the controller's OS; Brutus thus will act accordingly and safe-guard the controller from launching features which are not compatible (per their OS) or otherwise are not ready to be utilized (i.e. attempting to deploy a payload prior to compiling it).